lmorg/murex/docs/commands/getfile.md

 ## Description

-Fetches a resource from a URL - setting STDOUT data-type
+Fetches a resource from a URL - setting stdout data-type

 ## Usage